 • Heinz Chunky Classic Ploughman’s Pickle

-Obviously Coeliac UK is continuing to contact manufacturers and if any of the removed products appear safe again, I will update this guide and let you know!
+Obviously Coeliac UK is continuing to contact manufacturers and if any more of the removed products appear safe again, I will update this guide and let you know!

 This is why the Coeliac UK scanner app is so useful – I use it all the time and it’s helped me discover loads of products I didn’t know I could eat.

-malt vinegar gluten free
+Sarson's malt vinegar is now certified gluten free.

 What about gluten free gravy?